The truth about puffy eyes

 6. Makeup Residue

 Leaving eye makeup on too long or overnight can aggravate skin and cause puffy eyes.
-Take a two-step approach to removing eye makeup to ensure it is completely removed.
-Start with a mild, fragrance-free cleanser, and then remove the last traces of eye makeup with a gentle, fragrance-free eye makeup remover.
+Always remove your makeup with a mild, fragrance-free cleanser.

 7. Exposure to Harsh Ingredients